AddJam/ember-image-drop/README.md

 In this example, `companyLogo` will be updated with the base64 image data when an image is selected.

-You'll should also update your Content Security Policy (usually in `config/environment.js`) to allow base64 image data to be the displayed.
+You should also update your Content Security Policy (usually in `config/environment.js`) to allow base64 image data to be the displayed.

 ```